Is the San Francisco Jewish Film Festival an independent Film Festival?

 How can I support SFJFF?

-You can support the festival financially by joining the SFJFF Film Forum our membership program and enjoy such benefits discounts, passes and party tickets!
+You can support the festival financially by becoming a member and enjoying such benefits discounts, passes and party tickets!

 How can I get involved and sign up as a volunteer?